-As an expat, I try to make the most of my time in the Netherlands and explore beyond my gezellig spot in the middle of Amsterdam.
-When looking for such one day trips, I always run into the usual suspects: Zaanse Schaans, Delft, Keukenhof, Volendam, Haarlem.
+As an international, I try to make the most of my time in the Netherlands and explore beyond my gezellig spot in the middle of Amsterdam.
+When looking for such one-day trips, I always run into the usual suspects: Zaanse Schaans, Delft, Keukenhof, Volendam, Haarlem.
 Of course, everyone else reads the same suggestions, making these places fairly busy.

-Hoorn is rarely mentioned, as most people looking for a harbor city end up in Volendam.
-I decided to give this lesser known city a try, and I discovered much more than expected.
-Hoorn is a lovely town full of history and beauty, due to being the Dutch East India Company’s base in the Dutch province of North Holland.
+Hoorn is rarely mentioned, as most people looking for a harbour city end up in Volendam.
+I decided to give this lesser-known city a try, and I discovered much more than expected.
+Hoorn is a lovely town full of history and beauty, due to being the Dutch East India Company’s (VOC) base in the Dutch province of North Holland.

-Westfries will feed you with a lot of information for you to learn, understand and judge as you please.
-A special focus is put on the VOC: Dutch East India Company.
-A very helpful audio guide is included in the price.
-At this moment (January 2020), Westfries has a special VR room which takes you around Batavia’s streets (now Jakarta).
+Westfries will feed you with a lot of information for you to learn, understand, and judge as you please.
+A special focus is put on the VOC and a very helpful audio guide is included in the price.
+Westfries also has a special VR room that takes you around Batavia’s streets (now Jakarta).
 Make sure to look up the admission times for this!

 The museum is laid out in more than one building, thus some spaces are narrow and there are a lot of stairs.
 Unfortunately, Westfries is not accessible to wheelchair users.

 Ah, one more thing about the museum — look at that façade!